Rick Martel: Retirement (1999–2007; 2026)

 After retiring from the ring, Martel worked for WCW as a trainer, and as host of the French versions of WCW programming.
 Rick also manages commercial properties he invested in from his earnings when wrestling.

 After the main event of a house show in Quebec City on May 3, 2003, then WWE Champion Brock Lesnar introduced Martel to the ring as a surprise, and shook his hand.
 Martel, who received a standing ovation from his home fans, said he was honoured to be associated with WWE and thanked the fans.

 At WWE's Vengeance: Night of Champions pay-per-view in 2007, Martel, along with his former teammate Tony Garea, saved Jimmy Snuka and Sgt.
 Slaughter from a post-match attack at the hands of Deuce 'n Domino.

 Martel is a playable character in WWE 2K18 and WWE 2K19, his first video game appearances since Showdown: Legends of Wrestling.

+On March 19, 2026, Martel's manager Bertrand Hebert shot down long existing rumors that the reason that Martel wasn't in the WWE Hall of Fame was due to him turning down the induction.
+"No matter what Bruce Prichard said, he has never been offered the WWE Hall of Fame and if he’s offered the WWE Hall of Fame, I will make sure personally that he accepts the offer.”
+He went on to say that Martel has in the past declined offers to appear at other WWE events such as WrestleMania Axxess due to compensation and not being inducted into the Hall of Fame.
+“The idea of traveling to sign autographs, maybe for a few hours, for not a lot of money, and do all that traveling from Quebec City to San Francisco, was the big no-no for him and especially to return and to be asked to just sit around and have no official role or no invitation to the Hall of Fame.
+He didn’t think it was the right timing” Bertrand said also saying that Martel unlike many retired wrestlers invested wisely during his career and is financially secure in retirement therefore hasn't felt the need to travel around to do autograph signings for money.
+"He doesn’t need to do those appearances.
+And that’s hard for people in the business to understand.”